clinical-biomarkers/biomarker-backend-api/README.md

 # Biomarker Backend API

-This repository handles creates the backend API for the Biomarker-Partnership and handles the ID assignment process.
+This repository handles the backend API for the Biomarker-Partnership project and handles the data ID assignment process.

 Usage Guides:
 - [Initial Server Setup](/docs/initial_setup.md)